An Overview of Workplace First Aid Requirements and Regulations

 2 First Aid Needs Assessment:

 • Tailored First Aid Resources: A first aid needs assessment is a critical component of the risk assessment process.
 It involves determining the specific first aid requirements based on the identified hazards, the number of employees, the nature of the work, and the proximity to emergency medical services.
+Basic first aid training is essential for equipping employees with the skills necessary to provide immediate care during emergencies.
 This assessment ensures that the workplace is equipped with the right type and quantity of first aid supplies and that there are enough trained personnel to respond effectively in an emergency.

 1 Adequate Facilities:

 • Strategically Located Resources: Employers must provide first aid facilities that are easily accessible and strategically located throughout the workplace.
+In larger premises or high-risk environments, it is crucial to have a designated first aid room that is easily accessible and reserved exclusively for first aid purposes.
 These facilities include first aid rooms, well-stocked first aid kits, and medical supplies that are appropriate for the specific risks identified in the workplace.
 The location and contents of first aid kits should be regularly inspected and replenished to ensure they are fully operational when needed.

 2 Automated External Defibrillators (AEDs):